ianhuang0630/stanford-cs348n-assignment3-spring23/README.md

 ## Questions

-Please ask TA or post on Piazza for any question.
+Please ask TA or post on Edstem for any question.
 Please do not use the Github Issue for Q&As for the class.